Quasar-Networks/.github/profile/README.md

-# Organization Archived
+# Organization Has Been Archived.
-This organization has been archived for historical purposes.
-"Quasar Networks" has rebranded under the name "Quasar Software" and a new organization has been created under that name.
+### It is being retained for historical purposes.
+Thank you for your time!